-The Fuji Subaru Line 5th Station (also known as Yoshidaguchi 5th Station or Kawaguchiko 5th Station) lies at approximately the halfway point of the Yoshida Trail, which leads from Fujiyoshida Sengen Shrine at the mountain's base to the summit of Mount Fuji.
+The Fuji Subaru Line 5th Station (富士スバルライン五合目, Fuji Subaru Line Gogōme, also known as Yoshidaguchi 5th Station or Kawaguchiko 5th Station) lies at approximately the halfway point of the Yoshida Trail, which leads from Fujiyoshida Sengen Shrine at the mountain's base to the summit of Mount Fuji.
 It is the most popular of the four 5th stations on Mount Fuji and the best developed and easiest to access by public transportation from Tokyo.
 The Fuji Subaru Line 5th Station is accessible almost year round, snow conditions permitting, and is a popular sightseeing spot even outside of the climbing season.

 The station is reached by the Subaru Line, a scenic toll road up Mount Fuji's lower northern slopes, that begins in Kawaguchiko Town.
 The toll road costs 2060 yen and may temporarily get partially closed in winter in times of heavy snow.
-Furthermore, the road is closed to private vehicles during the majority of the climbing season (July 10 to August 31, 2016), during which time climbers can take shuttle buses from Kawaguchiko Station to the 5th station.
+Furthermore, the road is closed to private vehicles during the majority of the climbing season (July 10 to September 10), during which shuttle buses operate between designated parking lots at the base of the mountain and the 5th station.

 The Fuji Subaru Line 5th Station provides parking lots, coin lockers and a few restaurants and shops, as it is the last chance for departing climbers to stock up on supplies at reasonable prices before they head out.
 Items such as hiking sticks, snacks, bottles of water and oxygen may be purchased here, although they are also available along the trail, albeit at prices that increase as you climb higher.